jmont-dev/ollama-hpp/README.md

 ```

 ### List locally available models
 You can query a list of locally-available models on your ollama server using the following.
-This is returned as a `std::vector` of strings:
+This is returned as a `std::vector` of `std::string`.

 ```C++
 // List the models available locally in the ollama server